wootfish/cryptopals/README.md

 for fname in *.py; do echo "========== running $fname =========="; python3 $fname; done
 ```

-This will loop through all the challenges in order.
-Individual challenges can
+This will loop through all the challenges in sets 1-7 in order.
+Individual
-be skipped at will with Ctrl-C, which is useful for the few scripts that run
+challenges can be skipped at will with Ctrl-C, which is useful for the few
-forever (52, 55) as well as for those that just take a very long time to run
+scripts that run forever (52, 55) as well as for those that just take a very
-(e.g. 31, 32, 56).
+long time to run (e.g. 31, 32, 56).

+The Set 8 challenges are written as Jupyter notebooks.
+Run `jupyter notebook`
+in the repo's root directory, then view and run each challenge through the
+provided web UI.

 # Reading